nooqta/chatgpt-kodyfire/README.md

 2. Node version >= 18
 3. `OPENAI_EMAIL` and `OPENAI_PASSWORD` in .env
-these are your [Openai](https://chat.openai.com/auth/login) release the official api credentials.
+these are your [Openai](https://chat.openai.com/auth/login) credentials.
 4. The package uses [chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api).
 Puppeteer is used to handle the authentication.
 You will need to manually handle any recaptcha.
-This will probably change once [Openai](https://openai.com/blog/chatgpt/) release the official api.
+This will probably change once [Openai](https://openai.com/blog/chatgpt/) releases the official api.

 ## Install